tarasglek/age-armored-decrypt/README.md

-TLDR: You will be able to commit your secrets straight to git and not worry about syncing/sharing your secrets between various devs/environments.
+TLDR: You will be able to commit your secrets straight to git, use them almost like constants in your code and not worry about syncing/sharing your secrets between various devs/environments.

 # How it works